COMMUNITY FOREST CONSENSUS

 October - December 2024: A Critical Moment for our Forest

-45-Day Public comment period now open for NEPA review of Port’s “Sustainable” Airport Master Plan
+Public comment period now open until Dec 13, 2024 for NEPA review of Port’s “Sustainable” Airport Master Plan

-Oct 21, 2024: The Port of Seattle’s Sustainable Airport Master Plan (SAMP) proposes over 30 industrial development projects in our near-airport neighborhoods.
+Oct 21, 2024 (update Nov 19): The Port of Seattle’s Sustainable Airport Master Plan (SAMP) proposes over 30 industrial development projects in our near-airport neighborhoods.
 These proposals require review under the National Environmental Protection Act.
 Today, that review began with the publication of a draft Environmental Assessment (EA).
-The public has 45 days to comment on this Draft EA.
+The public has until Dec.
+13, 2024 to comment on this Draft EA.

 What is the significance of the EA and the review process?